alexirpan/alexirpan.github.io/_posts/2021-01-05-flash-games.markdown

 lethal, you only get one life.

 It's an action game with minimal upgrades.
-You unlock rewards based on your achievements, but can only equip at most 2, so you get to a good setup pretty quickly and the rest of the game is solely about your skill at playing the game.
+You unlock rewards based on your achievements, but can only equip at most 2, so you reach max power without much playtime and the rest of the game is solely about your skill.
 And if you want to get better, there's a practice mode where you can spawn all the hard enemies you want, until you learn their patterns well enough to handle them for real.

-After playing for a bit on your own, I highly recommend using a guide to look up what achivements there are.
-Many of the achievements are hard to discover on your own.
-I wouldn't use a guide right away though, because this game is basically a roguelike, and part of the roguelike experience is learning the mechanics on your own.
+I recommend treating this game as a roguelike, because, well, it basically is one, and part of the roguelike experience is learning the mechanics on your own.
+Then once you've seen most of the monsters, look up a guide if you want to go for 100% completion.
+Many of the achievements require engineering pretty weird scenarios that don't come up in normal play.
+I also recommend using the glitch that lets you earn achievements in Practice Mode, unless you want to play several hours waiting for the right rare Gloople to spawn.
+My first time through, I didn't use the glitch becaause I wanted to be honorable, but that was a mistake.
+There's no skill in playing runs until you get the right rare enemy to spawn.

 Motherload